tanvisharma1325/toy_robot_puzzle_solution/README.md

 4. Install the pytest package using `pip install pytest`.
 5. Run the command `uvicorn toy_robot:app`.
 This will start the uvicorn server on port 8000.
 6. Navigate to `localhost:8000/docs` to access the swagger UI.
-7. Test all the endpoints using the Swagger UI.
+7. Test all the endpoints using the Swagger UI using 'Try it out'.

 ### Using Docker: